SaitoTech/Saito-Game-Engine/README.md

 ### Test with Westend Tokens

+**Preparation**

+Provide test clients with WND
+1. Open two broswers to /arcade on the system being tested.
+1. Expand the sidebar by clicking on the 'hamburger' menu.
+2. Change the default crypto for the user in each browser to WND using the dropdown at the top of the Sidebar.
+3. Fund both wallets with WND.
+(Public Keys will appear at the top of the sidebar, and be copied to the clipboard on click.)

+Test web3 ecosystem integration
 1. In a first browser select "GameTestSuite" from the menu to create a game invitation.
-2. In the second browser, accept the invitation.
+1. In the second browser, accept the invitation.
-3. In both browsers follow the promts to initialise the game.
+1. In both browsers follow the promts to initialise the game.
-4. Enter the game and select the relevant features.
+1. Enter the game.
+Request Payment, Make Payment and Check Balance routines can be checked against the live Westend network using the relevant buttons.
+> Note: a log can be expanded from the right hand side of the screen to make test output and game actions visible.